MSc Physician Associate Studies / Overview

 - Receive financial support during training.

-- Study at a university ranked among the top 50 in the world for medicine (QS World University Rankings 2018).
+- Study at a university ranked among the top 35 in the world for Medicine (QS World University Rankings 2020).

 Student support available includes a £5,000 travel grant, spread across the two years of your studies.
 This covers the cost of travel to placements.
 Students registered on the MSc programme may also be eligible for a Postgraduate Loan, there is no further funding available and you would be required to partly self-fund this programme.